Full-time support within your own home

-A live-in carer is a fully trained individual who lives with you in your own home, allowing you or your loved one to stay living at home with a bespoke level of one to one support.
+A live-in carer is an expertly trained individual who lives with you in your own home, allowing you or your loved one to stay living at home with a bespoke level of one to one support.
 Helping hands carers and companions can also help with:

 - Personal Care

 Whether it’s helping with personal care, keeping on top of the chores or moving round the house, many of our carers become a rock to their clients, enabling them to live the way they want every day.

 Call us today to talk about your care needs and see how live-in care may suit you.

 With the daily help from a live-in carer, you or your loved one have the choice to stay in your own home.
 Our customers, like Winifred (see below), say that the one-to-one support they receive is beyond compare.Request a callback Request a brochure

 Winifred's story: Live-in care for my mother

 Winfred got in touch with us after her elderly mother suddenly became quite frail.
 She shared her story about the process: “With no experience of selecting carers I used my hunch and selected Helping Hands to find someone suitable.